 What order do you light Kwanzaa candles?

-The black candle is the first Kwanzaa candle lit in the kinara, or candle holder.
+The black candle is the first Kwanzaa candle lit in the kinara, or Kwanzaa candles holder.
 The next candle lit is the red candle on the end and it alternatives between the red and green candles, left to right, working outward in.
 One candle is lit each night of Kwanzaa, so the first night you’ll do Kwanzaa Umoja activities, the second night of Kwanzaa you’ll do Kuji, etc.

 Kwanzaa Daily Activities: Order You Light Kwanzaa Candles for the Kwanzaa 7 Days